Trade and Development Seminars

 - December 2, Harounan Kazianga, Oklahoma State University — "The Medium-Term Impacts of Girl-Friendly Schools: Seven-Year Evidence from School Construction in Burkina Faso" Seminar Flyer

-- December 9, Camilo Bohorquez Penuela, PhD candidate, Department of Applied Economics, University of Minnesota — "The Effect of Subsidized Health Care on Household Food Expenditure and Food Insecurity: Evidence from Colombia"
+- December 9, Camilo Bohorquez Penuela, PhD candidate, Department of Applied Economics, University of Minnesota — "The Impact of Subsidized Health Care on Food Expenditure and Food Insecurity: Evidence from Colombia"

 Spring Semester 2016